 Send a text message from iPad to non-iPhone

 You cannot use iMessage to send a text message to another Smartphone.
-Instead, you can use normal message that is using your cellular network to send messages. iMessage will only work with the iOS operating system.
+Instead, you can use a normal message that is using your cellular network to send messages. iMessage will only work with the iOS operating system.
 For More Details, check Best iMessage Alternatives for iOS/iPhone/Mac.

 You can also troubleshoot the issues while sending messages like if you are facing troubles while sending iMessage or want to change the settings or switching into a non-iOS device, you can disable your iMessage account.
 All these things can be done easily without any hurdles.